Greg Hire: National team career

 In May 2019, Hire played for the Australian men's 3x3 team at the FIBA 3x3 Asia Cup in China, where they won the gold medal.
 Three years later, he helped Australia win gold again at the 2022 FIBA 3x3 Asia Cup in Singapore.
 He represented Australia in 3x3 at the 2022 Commonwealth Games in England, where the team won silver.

+On 10 March 2025, Hire was appointed an assistant coach of the Australian men's 3x3 team under head coach Adam Forde.

 Personal life

 On 24 May 2014, Hire married long-time partner Ainsleigh Sanders.
 Teammate Damian Martin was chosen by the couple as the marriage celebrant, while former Wildcats teammates Cameron Tovey and Brad Robbins were chosen as his groomsmen.
 Robbins is Hire's brother-in-law, with the pair having both married sisters.

 Hire is an ambassador for the Perth-based charity, "Youth Focus".
 The charity offers mental health support to young people.
 In December 2014, he started his own charity called "A Stitch in Time".
 Earlier in the year, Hire won a Pride of Australia medal after saving at least two young lives through his charity work.
 On 1 June 2018, Hire was named the recipient of the 2018 Western Australian of the Year Youth Award, for his work with A Stitch in Time.